chuc92man/docker-stacks/datacube-notebook/README.md

 Should dependencies break over time, an [environment.yml.example](environment.yml.example) was provided to replicate the build at the time this repo was created.

 ## Testing/Development set-up
 Once the Docker image is built, tagged and made available through a Docker registry, simply create a *config.yaml* file using the [config.yaml.example](config.yaml.example) provided.
-At that point, you might want to start the deployment with:
+At that point, you might want to start the JupyterHub deployment with:

 ```
 RELEASE=jhub